Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Research aims

-Prof Matter and his team want to explore how MarvelD3 supports the development of new blood vessels and if it could be harnessed to treat retinopathy.
+Prof Matter and his team will explore how MarvelD3 supports the development of new blood vessels and if it could be harnessed to treat retinopathy.
 They’ll grow blood vessel cells in dishes in their lab and look into MarvelD3’s role in protecting the cells when blood sugar levels are high.
 They’ll investigate which bits of the cells are important by using complex cell biology and DNA analysis techniques, as well as the activity and function of the cells depending on the conditions in their surroundings.

 Based on insights from their work in cells, they’ll develop a new treatment that targets MarvelD3 and test it in mice with diabetes.
 They’ll check the mice’s vision by taking photos of their eyes, like retinal screening in humans, to see how effective their treatment could be.